LIZ ASCH Greenhill

 IS AN ARTIST, writer, acupuncturist & creative embodiment instructor.

 Liz was born in North Carolina in 1976.
 She studied realism with oils at a young age and grew to fall in love with modern art.
 At Vassar College she created stop-motion 16 mm films, studied poetry, and wrote analytically about contemporary art and conceptual poetry.
 She apprenticed the bookbinder Claudia Cohen, learned printmaking from Bill Kelly and Michele Burgess of Brighton Press, and worked for Grenfell Press in New York City.
 Liz was a studio assistant to Barry Moser, Roberta Smith, Carroll Dunham, Joan Grubin, and the late Frank Moore.

+Liz lives in Portland, Oregon with her son where she works as an acupuncturist under the name Liz Greenhill.
 Liz also works long distance providing creative support for artists as a consultant and collaborator.

 A 2018 Pushcart nominee, Liz is the recipient of the 2017 Willamette Writer's Kay Snow Award for First Place in Nonfiction (judged by Elizabeth Lyons), the winner of the 2017 Phoebe Creative Nonfiction Contest (judged by Elena Passarello), and she received honorable mention from both the 2016 Montana Book Festival’s Regional Emerging Writers Contest and the 2016 Calyx’s Margarita Donnelly Prize.